d3uk4li0n/writeups/tryhackme-what-the-shell/tryhackme-what-the-shell.md

 ### When using a bind shell, would you execute a listener on the Attacker (A) or the Target (T)?
 *Answer: T*

+### Task 4: Netcat

+As mentioned previously, Netcat is the most basic tool in a pentester's toolkit when it comes to any kind of networking.
+With it we can do a wide variety of interesting things, but let's focus for now on shells.

+_Reverse Shells_

+In the previous task we saw that reverse shells require shellcode and a listener.
+There are many ways to execute a shell, so we'll start by looking at listeners.

+The syntax for starting a netcat listener using Linux is this: